deadlyvipers/dojo_rules/introduction.md

 # Introduction
 An introduction to @crossetj.
-His favoure path is Git.
+His favoure path is Javascript.